 The program incorporates curricula specifically designed to train the exceptional, advanced student in both performance and non-musical aspects of life in the modern orchestra.
 In addition to individual instruction with some of the leading players on the classical scene, these young musicians form the core unit of Chamber Sinfonia and Manhattan School of Music Symphony.
 Students are seated in leadership roles through competitive auditions.

-The Chamber Sinfonia performs standard and contemporary works composed for chamber orchestra.
-Each year students in the Chamber Sinfonia work under the guidance of Orpheus Chamber Orchestra in the preparation of a conductorless chamber concert.
-Orchestral Performance students also perform in annual side by side faculty/student chamber orchestra concerts.
+Orchestral Performance students perform in side by side faculty/student chamber orchestra concerts.
 In addition to musical training, the curriculum focuses on audition preparation, including numerous mock audition opportunities, and guidance on the musician’s role in orchestra management and governance.

 Art of Orchestral Performance Master Class Series